ventus-ag/documentation/content/products/security/firewalls.md

 {{% /notice %}}

 There are two ways add already created Firewall to the Virtual Machine:
-1) from the *Virtual Machines page* on the step of creating VM.
+1) from the *Virtual Machines page* on the step of creating VM:
-   To find information about how to create Virtual Machine see the article - [Virtual Machines](https://docs.ventuscloud.eu/products/compute/virtual-machines/);

 ![](../../../assets/images/fw/22.png?width=30pc&classes=border,shadow)
+To find information about how to create Virtual Machine see the article - [Virtual Machines](https://docs.ventuscloud.eu/products/compute/virtual-machines/).

-2) from the NETWORKS & SECURITY TAB on the *Virtual Machine details page*.
+2) from the NETWORKS & SECURITY TAB on the *Virtual Machine details page*:
-   Detailed information how to change the current set of VM Firewalls from the *VM details page* you can find in article: [VM's Firewalls](https://docs.ventuscloud.eu/products/security/manage-firewalls/).

 ![](../../../assets/images/fw/9.2.png?classes=border,shadow)

+Detailed information how to change the current set of the VM's Firewalls from the *VM details page* you can find in article: [VM's Firewalls](https://docs.ventuscloud.eu/products/security/manage-firewalls/).